PURPOSE OF THIS POLICY

 BMBL: The Biosafety in Microbiological and Biomedical Laboratories (BMBL) describes the combinations of standard and special microbiological practices, safety equipment and facilities constituting Biosafety Levels 1-4, which are recommended for work with a variety of infectious agents in various laboratory settings.
 The BMBL is widely adopted as the basis for institutional biosafety programs and includes Occupational Health Program recommendations.

-CDPHE: The Colorado Department of Public Health and the Environment has numerous divisions that require risk assessments and address safety and health regulations that relate to this program.
+CDPHE: The Colorado Department of Public Health and Environment has numerous divisions that require risk assessments and address safety and health regulations that relate to this program.

 GUIDE: The Guide for the Care and Use of Laboratory Animals (GUIDE), published by the National Research Council (NRC) has become the primary reference or standard in many research organizations and programs in the USA, and specifically references the use of the NRC’s Occupational Health and Safety in the Care and Use of Research Animals to further address occupational health and safety of institutional employees who work with research animals and might be exposed to hazards that could adversely affect their health and safety.